eigendude/trajectory-reconstruction/README.md

-# iot2web
+# trajectory-reconstruction

-Bridge from IoT Core to the web.
+Trajectory reconstruction in the browser with OpenCV and Ceres.

 ## Install dependencies